webbdata/WebbData.Github.io/index.md

 #### [Education Analysis](https://www.linkedin.com/pulse/gaining-insights-education-data-visualization-video-webb-kimmel-in5ue/?trackingId=N8FwLq98TqiYbO7ezlY0Ag%3D%3D)
 [<img src="images/Educational Insights.png?raw=true"/>](https://www.linkedin.com/pulse/gaining-insights-education-data-visualization-video-webb-kimmel-in5ue/?trackingId=N8FwLq98TqiYbO7ezlY0Ag%3D%3D)
 In this case study from Data Analytics Accelerator, I analyzed data from the Massachusetts Department of Education. <br><br>
-The main focuses were:
-What schools are struggling the most?
-How does class size affect college admission?
-What are the top math schools in the state? <br><br>
 Watch my video walkthrough of the Tableau dashboard I created to visualize this data.

 ---